Esccot/movie-search-app/my-react-app/README.md

 # 🎬 CineSearch

-A modern movie search application built with React and the OMDb API.
+A modern movie search application built with React and the TMDB API.
 Search for your favourite movies instantly and explore movie posters, titles, and release years in a clean responsive UI.

 ---